trzmoh3-arch/WHO-I-am-/README.md

 ---

 ### I am a Software Engineer and Editor
 Not only that I also love mathematics with its serious theories, a lover of sports and anime.
 It is a pleasure to help people with their problems such as software error, mathematical problems, and computer problems.
-If you want to contact me, you will find contact sites located at the bottom.
+I have my goals to become more crazy ,If you want to contact me, you will find contact sites located at the bottom.
 Communication is for discussion and not for dating hehe😁
 <div align="center">

 *“First, solve the problem.
 Then, write the code.” – John Johnson*